When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Many Devices Can I Use ExpressVPN On At the Same Time?

 Before subscribing to a VPN service, you'll want to know how many simultaneous connections your VPN supports, helping you narrow down your options.
-That's also how you can plan which devices you want to protect and which ones to leave out of your VPN's coverage.
-That said, know that ExpressVPN is among the most generous VPNs in that sense.
+That's also how you can plan which devices to protect and which to leave out of your VPN's coverage.
+That said, ExpressVPN is among the most generous VPNs in that sense.

-ExpressVPN gives you 8 simultaneous connections and works on any device.
+ExpressVPN gives you 8 simultaneous connections and works on any gadget.
 Knowing how to install it on multiple devices will come in handy, letting you protect all your devices at home and on the go.
-We’ll add that ExpressVPN works on practically any device.
-So, unless you plan your approach to installing it on multiple devices, you’ll quite easily cross its limits on concurrent connections.
+In other words, unless you plan your approach to installing it on multiple devices, you’ll quite easily cross its limits on concurrent connections.

 In this guide, we'll explain how many simultaneous connections ExpressVPN supports, what to do if you need to cover more devices, how to manage your active devices on ExpressVPN, how to fix this VPN's 'Connection Limited Reached' error, as well as answer some FAQs.

-You can use up to 8 devices simultaneously with ExpressVPN.
-That means using a single subscription to this VPN, as per its device limit, lets you connect from 8 devices at the same time.
+You can have up to 8 simultaneous connections as an ExpressVPN user.
+That means using a single subscription to this VPN, as per its device limit, lets you connect from a hefty number of devices at the same time.

 ExpressVPN Simultaneous Connections Limit Examples

-Unlike most other VPNs, ExpressVPN doesn’t limit your use of its 3,000+ servers.
-Differently said, you’re free to use the same VPN server on all 8 devices, or you can use a different VPN server on each device.
-The only limitation is that up to 8 sessions can be active at any given moment.
+Unlike most other VPNs, ExpressVPN doesn’t limit your use of its servers.
+You’re free to use the same VPN server on all devices, or you can use a different one on each device.

-Also, keep in mind that you can install ExpressVPN on as many devices as you want.
-In fact, we highly recommend setting up the VPN across all your devices, helping you create a solid system for digital privacy protection.
+Also, remember that you can install ExpressVPN on as many devices as you want.
+We highly recommend setting up the VPN across all your devices, which will help you create a solid system for digital privacy protection.
 Then, you can use ExpressVPN when needed.

 What To Do If I Need to Connect ExpressVPN on More Than 8 Devices?